zmcartor/zmcartor.github.com/_posts/2014-03-03-effective-testing-with-ocmock.md

 [car goFaster:84 units:@"mph"];
 {% endhighlight %}

-Would _not_ trigger the stub because the last parameter  units:  does not match  @"kph"
+Would _not_ trigger the stub because the last parameter  units:  does not match  "kph"

 #### Class methods
 OCMock will find class methods on the mock instance as long as there is not an instance method with the same name.
 In the event of same named methods, employ the  classMethod  method: